Bilateral thinning of the parietal bones

 Bilateral thinning of the parietal bones, also known as biparietal osteodystrophy, is an uncommon, slowly progressive acquired disease of middle-aged people with slight female predilection.
 It is typically an incidental finding.

-The aetiology is unknown but is thought to be an age-related process due to osteoporosis.
+The etiology is unknown but is thought to be an age-related process due to osteoporosis.

 On histologic examination, there is a lack of osteoclasts.

-Bone scan usually shows well defined areas of photopenia, which further supports the osteoporotic aetiology of this process.
+Bone scan usually shows well defined areas of photopenia, which further supports the osteoporotic etiology of this process.

 Treatment and prognosis

 In severe cases where brain is exposed to atmospheric pressure, cranioplasty may be indicated.

 - 1. Yiu Luk S, Fai Shum JS, Wai Chan JK et-al. Bilateral thinning of the parietal bones: a case report and review of radiological features.
 Pan Afr Med J. 2011;4: 7.
 Free text at pubmed - Pubmed citation

 - 2. Cederlund C, Andrn L, Olivecrona H. Skeletal Radiology.
 1982;8 (1): . doi:10.1007/BF00361365

 - 3. Fatterpekar G, Naidich TP, Som PM.
 The Teaching Files: Brain and Spine: Expert Consult - Online and Print, 1e.
 Saunders.
 ISBN:1416056203.
 Read it at Google Books - Find it at Amazon

 - 4. Durward A. A Note on Symmetrical Thinning of the Parietal Bones.
 J. Anat.
 2008;63 (Pt 3): 356-62.
 Free text at pubmed - Pubmed citation